 After graduation, I worked in a corporate veterinary hospital for 7 years.
 During this time, I felt that I needed more time with each client, and I noticed a need for affordable care in clients' homes.
 Many of my elderly clients expressed concern about getting their pets in, driving at night, etc. There were also the geriatric pets that my clients hated to have to bring in for care as it was difficult and painful to get them in and out of the car.
 Some pets got car sick.
 Others were dog aggressive and clients stressed about having to be around other pets in the waiting room or parking lot.
 I know very few cats that are excited about going to see the veterinarian and many pet parents have trouble getting them in the carriers to even get them to their appointments.
 In response to the many requests I've received over the years to start doing house calls, I decided to take the plunge and start a mobile veterinarian practice.

-My non-human family members include 5 adopted cats, Orion, Helios, Ginger, Sasha, and our newest kitten "Poofy Floof", a rescued Beagle named Willow, two backyard hens (Buttercup & Princess) and four aquarium fish.
+My non-human family members include 4 adopted cats, Helios, Ginger, Sasha, and our newest kitten "Poofy Floof", a rescued Beagle named Willow, a Hound we just adopted with chronic medical conditions named Cooper, two backyard hens (Buttercup & Princess) and four aquarium fish.
 We don't know their names.

 In my leisure time I enjoy cycling, running, gardening, reading, traveling, scrapbooking, and arts & crafts.